LFGaming/Discord_rich_presence_noita/README.md

 ## installing
 1. You can download the lates version at the [Releases] tab.
 Or go to the [Github.io] site where you'll find a dowload button. <br>
 2. Unzip the .zip file in your mods folder. <br>
+3. Make sure the folder is called "Discord_rich_presence_noita" otherwise it will not work. <br>
-3. Start the game and load the mod. <br>
+4. Start the game and load the mod. <br>
-4. Good luck.
+5. Good luck.

 Anything you would like to see added to the mod?
 Let it know in the [Issues], make it yourself or contact me on discord at `LFGaming#6286`.